napari/napari/docs/tutorials/fundamentals/quick_start.md

 - Get the cell area measurement
 - Next steps

 Along the way, you will see how to access napari functions from [Python code](api/index) and from GUI - though for different purposes, one method might be easier than another.
 This quick start guide will not cover ALL possible methods but only some ways to perform basic tasks.
-For the more complete guide, please visit [napari.org](https://napari.org/).
+For the more complete guide, please visit [our usage guide](.../usage.md).

 You will also see some examples of plugins.
 The core napari viewer focuses on domain-agnostic functions such as layer controls.
 Analyses and domain specific functions, such as reading a special file format and image segmentation, live in the realm of [plugins](https://www.napari-hub.org/).